RazorSPoint/SonarQubeAsAService/README.md

 # Sonar Qube as a Service

-This repository should give you the possibility to automatically deploy SonarQube with Azure SQL on a WebApp deploy via Azure DevOps Pipelines
+This repository should give you the possibility to automatically deploy SonarQube with Azure SQL on a WebApp deploy via Azure DevOps Pipelines.

+When you are in an enterprise environment or you have very strict rules when it comes to intellectual property, then you might not want to use cloud services without a proper NDA or you do want to limit the service provider that you use.
+In case of SonarQube the SaaS equivalent is SonarCloud.
+SonarCloud is hosted by SonarSource in their own cloud environment in AWS.
+But you have no control over it.

+Maybe you want to still use this tool in the cloud, but want to host it in Azure.
+This solution gives you the possibility to leverage PaaS services only and setup the whole solution automatically.
+In this case you solve several problems:

+* disaster recovery
+* fast deployment
+* multiple deployments
+* all automatically
+* best practices for infrastructure, security and governance

+The idea is to provide a solution ready to use even in your company or for private use.
+You might even only want to evaluate SonarQube for yourself without setting it up with a lot of effort.

 ## Get Started